Power up worship visuals with PowerPoint

 Have you tried PowerPoint?
-People remember more of what they see rather than what they hear.
+People remember what they see better than what they hear.
 Researchers estimate people retain only 10 to 20 percent of what they hear.
 If they listen and see, that retention rate climbs to 50 to 80 percent.

 Imagine the power of combining your words with visuals to enhance the worship experience.